Moshiii/ai-chatbot/docs/PRD_A2A_ASYNC.md

   - [ ] Implement the `_call_webhook` method to send updates back to the Next.js application's `/api/webhook/tasks` endpoint, as specified in Section 22.

 - [ ] **Task 4.2: Implement Task Creation Logic in Python**
+  - [ ] The agent's `execute` method will receive a `documentId` in the request context from the Next.js app.
-  - [ ] When a user prompt requires task creation, the agent should generate the task and job structure internally.
+  - [ ] When a user prompt requires task creation, the agent should generate the structure for one or more tasks.
-  - [ ] After generating the task details, it must call the webhook with the new task's data (ID, title, status: 'submitted', etc.) so the Next.js backend can create a corresponding record in the `tasks` table.
+  - [ ] For each task generated, it must call the webhook (`/api/webhook/tasks`).
+The payload must include the task details (ID, title, etc.) and the `documentId` it belongs to.
+  - [ ] The webhook in the Next.js app is responsible for creating the task record and updating the `documents` table to link them.

 - [ ] **Task 4.3: Implement Task Execution Logic in Python**
   - [ ] When a task execution is triggered, the agent should simulate the job execution process (e.g., iterating through jobs, simulating work with `asyncio.sleep`).
   - [ ] For each significant step of the execution (e.g., job starting, job completed), the agent must call the webhook to update the task's status and results in the Next.js application's database.
   - [ ] The final execution summary should also be sent via a webhook call.

-- [ ] **Task 4.4: Write End-to-End Tests**
-  - [ ] Using Playwright, create a new test file for the A2A flow.
-  - [ ] The test should simulate the full user journey:
-    1. Sending a prompt that triggers task planning.
-    2. Verifying that the task artifact appears in the chat.
-    3. Opening the artifact and triggering execution.
-    4. Verifying that the UI updates based on the streamed data from the mock agent.
-    5. Verifying that the final webhook call is received by the backend (this may require mocking the webhook endpoint in the test environment).

 ---